nsalles33/quantum_espresso_output_parser/README.md

 # quantum espresso output parser
-Up to now this is a parser wanna be, so use it at your own risk.
+Up to now this is a parser wanna be, so use it at your own risk. this code is working on PWSCF > 6.0. version 0.1 was working on version 5.4 some regexp have chenge so I don't support the old version anymore.

 It is developed arround SCF + BFGS calculations so if other calculations are supported it is just by chance.
 The code has been tested over more than 500 output.